Vincetoxicum Wolf 1776

 Vincetoxicum is distributed throughout the tropical American continent, Europe (18 species) and Asia.
 There are no native North American species but some European species have become invasive weeds as far north as Canada.
 Vincetoxicum has been included in Sarcostemma and Cynanchium but is now recognised as a separate genus.

-The toxic sap is supposedly an antidote to venom.
+The toxic sap is supposedly an antidote to venom, hence the genus name.
 Herbal preparations of some species are sold as immune-system stimulators.

 Several species in this genus are listed as invasive weeds and are best cultivated in pots with a climbing frame, where they can be kept under control.
 Ideally, seed pods should be picked before splitting and wind dispersal of seeds can occur.